Employer of Record

 • Frequency: Annually

-• Details: Employers are responsible for compiling and submitting information regarding employees’ tax filings, which includes:
+• Details: Employers may be required to compile and submit information regarding employees’ tax filings, which can include:

 • e-TIN